RamiLup/HMI-Prototype-drone-detection-nRF24/README.md

 <br>

-This prototype was engineered as a POC to demonstrate the technical feasibility of a fast-development approach for a drone proximity alert system.<br />
+This document details the development and capabilities of a prototype drone proximity alert system, engineered as a POC to demonstrate the feasibility of rapid development for this technology.

-Designed for cost-effective mass production and broad area coverage, it prioritizes the use of widely available components and an efficient, streamlined design.<br />
+The system is designed for cost-effective mass production and broad area coverage, prioritizing the utilization of readily available components and an efficient design.

-The project involved every stage of development, from hardware design and software integration to field testing.
-The HMI was optimized for intuitive use, incorporating lessons from past projects to make all scanning features easy to access and operate. <br />

 <br>